-If a device requires a Bluetooth connection with a smart phone or tablet, for example, you can expect to pay at least $15 per month for a data plan in addition to the monthly service fees.
+If a device requires a Bluetooth connection with a smartphone or tablet, for example, you can expect to pay at least $15 per month for a data plan in addition to the monthly service fees.

-The best way to figure out the average amount that you will actually spend per month is to spread out the initial cost over 3 years.
+The best way to figure out the average amount that you will actually spend per month is to spread out the initial cost over three years.

-Signing up for a 2- to 3-year contract means being locked into a certain price for a long time.
+Signing up for a 2- to 3-year contract means being locked into a specific price for a long time.

 Some providers that don’t charge initial installation costs do so because you have to sign up for a 2- or 3-year contract.
-Then, part of their monthly fees covers their costs for the device.
+Then, part of their monthly fees covers their prices for the device.

 Signing up for a long-term contract can be a good option if you are sure that you have found the right ELD provider for you.

-There are some devices that will allow you to have a free or paid trial period.
+Some devices will allow you to have a free or paid trial period.
 Then, you can try out their products and services to see how you like them.

 Moreover, if you’ve taken the time to decide which electronic logging device is right for you but aren’t entirely sure it will actually work for your fleet.